Mitulraval/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
-This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning algorithms.
+This portfolio is a compilation of projects that I have worked on for data analysis or for exploration of machine learning algorithms.